Rush family (Juncaceae)

 Cultivation: The preference is full sun, consistently moist to periodically wet conditions, and soil that is slightly acid to alkaline.
 The soil can consist of mud, sand, or poorly drained clay.
 This rush can spread aggressively in disturbed wetlands where there is little competition.

-Range & Habitat: Torrey's Rush is common in most areas of Illinois (see Distribution Map).
+Range & Habitat: The native Torrey's Rush is common in most areas of Illinois (see Distribution Map).
 Habitats include wet prairies, prairie swales, sloughs, borders of ponds and streams, and roadside ditches.
 This species tolerates some degradation of wetland habitat.

 Photographic Location: A roadside ditch in Urbana, Illinois.